muratk3n/thirdwave/en/README.md

 ---

-It is as if they don't want innovative, free-thinking people.

----

 Archimedes circle area formula invention is not covered at schools..
 Sad state of our ed system..
 Stuff that should be taught first arrives last.
+It is as if they don't want innovative, free-thinking people.

 ---